Stoyan-Bukovich/dyndig/README.md

 # dyndig
-Automated way to search for publicly accessable CCTV/DVR/NVR by particular sub domain in all DYNDNS providers.
+Automated way to search for publicly accessible CCTV/DVR/NVR by particular sub domain in all DYNDNS providers.

 # Usage: